qazuor/qazuor.com/src/content/testimonials/juan-pablo-converso.md

 ability to understand complex problems, break them down, and build robust, efficient, and maintainable solutions.
-I consistently saw him approach challenges with strong technical judgment, a focus on quality, and a long-term vision — all essential qualities in large-scale products.
+I consistently saw him approach challenges with strong technical judgment, a focus on quality, and a long-term vision, all essential qualities in large-scale products.

 Beyond his technical skills, what truly stands out is his attitude.
 He is always willing to help, share knowledge, and contribute in a constructive way.
 He